Blog Archives

 I have a dream.

-I dream of men realizing that there’s nothing feminine about a hot steaming cup of smoky lapsang souchong!
+I dream that men will someday realize that there’s nothing feminine about a hot steaming cup of smoky lapsang souchong!

 I dream of women saying, “Look at that sexy studmuffin over there drinking pu-erh tea.
 He must be a staunch fellow, indeed!”